heathsc/r_htslib/README.md

 Changes

+ - 0.10.0.
+Change faidx so that (a) sub chromosome regions can be fetched and (b) uses PhantomData to flag that Sequence owns data
  - 0.9.3.
 Add ability to specify . or * for regions in Hts::make_region_list()
  - 0.9.2.
 Add seq_lengths() function to hts that obtains a vector of sequence lengths from sam/bam/cram/vcf/bcf files, and returns an empty vector otherwise